 of you as well — that the name Jesus

 Given that, I cannot help but wonder, is it appropriate for me, for us, to consider him, to address him, to love him, even to pray to him, by the English version of the Latin name used by Pontius Pilate and his Roman soldiers as they drove iron nails into his hands and feet.
 Surely his mother, his siblings, his disciples, those who knew him in person and loved him, did not address him by that Roman name.
+Whom shall I follow, whom should we follow, the Romans who abused him, or his family and friends who loved him?

 La Pietá – Michelangelo

-Jesus and Judas,he was Jesus, but I have changed that to Issa.
+Issaon The Zoo Fence.
+When I began writing the playlet Jesus and Judas, he was Jesus, but I have changed that to Issa.
 However, I left a link to the original version where he is

 Jesusbecause I realize that a lot of TZF visitors will initially experience as much difficulty ingesting the name

-Issaas I did, and I do not want that discomfort to interfere with their willingness to consider the point of the playlet.
+Issaas I have, and I do not want that discomfort to interfere with their willingness to consider the point of the playlet.
 Likewise, for a while I have included with most appearances of the name